Port Credit Marine Surveys

 |Gasoline engine compartment ventilation safety

-The vast majority of twin engine gasoline powered boats and a very high percentage of single engine boats (sailboats included) I survey have improperly and unsafely ventilated gasoline engine compartments.
-What makes this particularly insidious is that CO poisoning closely mimics the symptoms of seasickness.
+The majority of twin engine gasoline powered boats and a very high percentage of single engine boats (sailboats included) I survey have improperly and unsafely ventilated gasoline engine compartments.
+Aside from the obvious explosion potential of gasoline vapour laden air is the insidious potential for CO poisoning which closely mimics the symptoms of seasickness.

 Why you should be concerned …..
 Two reasons …..
 1.)
 Carbon monoxide is poison.
 2.)
 Gasoline fumes can explode.